Academic Catalog

 The student will be able to:

-B. Critique existing user experience designs.
+2. Critique existing user experience designs

 Course Content

-A. Overview of user experience design (UX) and user interface design (UI)
+1. Overview of user experience design (UX) and user interface design (UI)

 1. The difference between UX and UI